 Key points for selected Administrative and Secretarial Occupations

-- Employment in administrative and clerical occupations was predominantly female: at least 70% of employment in each occupation was female
+- At least 70% of persons employed in each occupation was female